evamwende/Churn-in-Telecom/README.md

 ## EDA
 This sections seeks to understand the characteristics of the data variables as single units and its relation with other variables.
 These figures are a representation of some univariate, bivariate and multivariate analysis on the data set.

 ![image](https://github.com/evamwende/Churn-in-Telecom/assets/82519367/559385f0-87f1-4042-9ba6-b189c82cf1c2)

 ![image](https://github.com/evamwende/Churn-in-Telecom/assets/82519367/2db75f5f-4c93-4f38-a93c-3d7fbb322c17)

 ![image](https://github.com/evamwende/Churn-in-Telecom/assets/82519367/64cdeb12-d6ba-4c57-bf26-5a112911fe4f)

 ## Pre-processing
 This section generally prepares our data set for modelling.
-For example the visualization of our target column revealed an classification imbalance in our data set
+For example the visualization of our target column revealed an classification imbalance in our data set.

 ![image](https://github.com/evamwende/Churn-in-Telecom/assets/82519367/36c6a2a7-fce1-4be3-bf20-eb851c3fcd00)

 The [notebbok]()

 ## Modelling